Mole Hill (Virginia): Geology

+While many different processes have been researched, such as a mantle plume, or edge-driven convection, the leading theory into what caused the eruption of Mole Hill, (and other Eocene volcanoes) is thought to be a result of a large scale change in plate motion between 53.5 and 37.5 million years ago.
+This caused crutal extension to occur in the Valley and Ridge province of West Virginia and Virginia as the North American Plate adjusted.

+Small volumes of magma were produced in a process called decompression melting.
+This allowed magma to rise through old suture zones created as Pangea was formed and then later rifted apart 200 million years ago.
+Small pulses of magma reached the surface between 48 and 35 million years ago.
+Mole Hill was the result of one of the initial pulses of magma around 48 million years ago.

 Age

 The basalt at Mole Hill (and other igneous dikes in the area) was originally thought to be of Paleozoic age by relative age dating using cross-cutting relationships.
 In 1969, Fullagar and Bottino used K-Ar and Rb-Sr radiometric dating techniques to date rocks that they thought were temporally related to the Devonian Tioga Bentonite, but discovered that the rocks were actually a much younger age of approximately 47 million years, placing them in the Eocene.

 Trimble Knob, located in Highland County, is geologically similar to Mole Hill and thought to be contemporaneous with it, along with other intrusive igneous rocks near Ugly Mountain in Pendleton County, West Virginia.